 Requiem failed at everything from its world to its characters, even to the animatronics and practical effects fans of both monsters had grown to love.
 The effects were shoddy at best, and were photographed in hard to see environments in order to hide the chipping paint and dangling wires.
 This is a common technique in monster films as hiding a magic trick is the mark of a skilled filmmakers.
 There was no skill here.
 In spite of all the darkness, it was obvious we were playing with a trick deck.

 The film also broke the unwritten rule of vs. films in favoring one creature over the other.
-The Predator was very clearly favored while the Alien's strength and intelligence was significantly downplayed.
+The Predator was very clearly favored while the Alien's strength and intelligence were all but absent.
 Seeing a creature that could break down steel doors and sabotage complex electrical systems struggle to break free of a chokehold left many who favored the slimy killer feeling alienated (pun intended).
 Fan service is certainly welcome in a film such as this.
 The problem is diminishing one character effectively removes any tension from what should be an impressive fight scene.
 Where is the fun if there is no challenge?
 As Dutch so eloquently put it in the original Predator, "No sport."

 What was supposed to be a clashing of two titans among the stars looked more like a fight scene from #SpaceBalls.